 The south boundary of the College is bordered by the Kalamazoo River's east branch.
 Interstate 94 business route borders the campus on the north, and the downtown shopping area is only a few blocks away.

 Albion's original campus is today known as the Quadrangle, and from it have radiated the many new buildings erected during the past 30 years.

 Experience more of the Albion Campus by taking a virtual tour.

-Admissions is located at the Bonta Admissions Center, 100 N. Hannah St., one block south of Michigan Avenue.
-The Admissions Office is open weekdays, Saturday mornings and by special appointment.
+Admission Office is located at the Bonta Admission Center, 100 N. Hannah St., one block south of Michigan Avenue.
+The Admission Office is open weekdays, Saturday mornings and by special appointment.
 The building is named for long-time dean of admissions Frank Bonta, '49.

 Alumni Field serves Albion's varsity and intramural athletic programs for men and women, as well as the Physical Education Department.
 The facility includes Sprankle-Sprandel Stadium, Fraser Football Field, Isaac Track, Joranko Baseball Field, Dempsey Softball Field, a varsity soccer field, varsity tennis courts, practice fields and the Beese-Havens Boathouse.